Art and Design

 Implementation

-All teachers will know where every child is at any point in their Art and Design learning journey.
-Previous learning will be revisited regularly to ensure consistency in learning and a solid understanding.
-Previous learning and next steps for development are evident to every child throughout each topic in the form of a cover sheet, and evident on schemes of work for teachers.
+Through working closely with pupils, teachers will know where every child is at any point in their Art and Design learning journey.
+Previous learning will be revisited regularly and built upon to ensure all pupils make good progress.
+Previous learning and next steps for development are pointed out throughout each topic and evident on schemes of work for teachers.
 It is important that children are allowed to explore Art and present their findings in a range of medias including drama, song and dance; to that end the school ensures all cross-curricular links are made whenever possible and pupils are given the opportunity to discuss their design choices and influences.

 Impact